-The RESET input resets the internal registers and the serial interface outputs in both channels to their default state (see Table 17).
+The RESET input resets the internal registers and the serial interface outputs in both channels to their default state (see Table 15).
 An active high pulse of longer than 40 ns duration will be required to activate the reset function in the device.
-Following a power-on reset or an external reset, the M564 is software compatible with previous generation of UARTs, 16C454 and 16C554.